Birkbeck/sdp23-coursework-freddieduffield/README.md

 # Simple (Small) Machine Language (SML)

+> Note to Reader: `master` branch contains my first attempt at both Parts 1 and 2.
+The branch called `part 2` contains part 2.1.
+The branch call `part-2.2-dependency-injection` contains part 2.2.
+Following the discussion on Thursday 3rd March and the earlier realisation that I had not read the tasks section of this readme correctly made a mess I decided to re-attempt using to regular commit process to see if it improve my code.
+For this rich commit history please see the branch `rich-commit-history`.
+The main difference, besides the commit history, is improved translator tests.

 ### A coursework examining reflection and dependency injection

 + This assignment is to be completed **individually**.